Top 10 Baseball Rules

-The uncaught third strike, or sometimes called the dropped third strike, is a rule in baseball involving the catcher.
+The uncaught third strike, sometimes called the dropped third strike, is a rule in baseball involving the catcher.
 If the catcher fails to make a clean catch on a pitch that is a recorded third strike (the batter swung and missed the ball or the ball was in the strike zone) and the ball touches the ground, the runner may run to first so long as there is not a baserunner already there.
 The batter must be either tagged out or forced out by a throw to first base.

 In the case of a runner on first base with two outs, an uncaught third strike results in the batter becoming an active runner as well.
-Regardless of the result of an uncaught third strike, the pitcher and batter are both recorded a strikeout.
+Regardless of the result of an uncaught third strike, the pitcher and batter both recorded a strikeout.

-Though not necessarily a rule, tie goes to the runner is a very popular interpretation of the out rules in Baseball.
-In Baseball, a runner is called out if they or first base is tagged with the ball before the runner reaches the base.
+Though not necessarily a rule, tie goes to the runner is a very popular interpretation of the out rules in baseball.
+In baseball, a runner is called out if they or first base is tagged with the ball before the runner reaches the base.
 In close-play scenarios where it appears that the runner and the ball reach the base at the same time, umpires generally give advantage to the runner.
 This interpretation of the rules is often widely discussed among baseball officials.

-This rule is also very similar to the simultaneous possession rule in the NFL, which is often also widely disputed and controversial.
+This rule is also very similar to the simultaneous possession rule in the NFL, which is also widely disputed and controversial.

-The ‘pinch’ substitution rule is one fairly unique to the sport of baseball.
+The ‘pinch’ substitution rule is one that is fairly unique to the sport of baseball.
 At any time, a team may substitute a player currently in the game with another player who is not in the game.
 This includes substituting the current batter with a pinch hitter, or a baserunner with a pinch runner.

 Unlike other sports, the player being subbed out of the game cannot re-enter the game at any time.
 The player being subbed into the game assumes the role of the player being subbed out, which includes their spot in the batting lineup and their fielding position.
 Of course, this can also be swapped when a manager discusses the change with the head umpire.

 The ambidextrous pitcher rule was added when pitcher Pat Venditte joined the MLB.
 Venditte is an ambidextrous pitcher, but umpires had a difficult time determining what to do when Venditte faced a switch-hitter.
-The batter did not want to bat on the left side if Venditte was going to pitch left handed and vice-versa.
+The batter did not want to bat on the left side if Venditte was going to pitch left-handed and vice-versa.
 The MLB declared the ambidextrous pitcher rule, in which the pitcher must declare what hand they’re going to pitch with for the at-bat.
 The batter may then decide which side of the plate they’re going to bat from.
 The pitcher may not switch hands until the at-bat is complete, in which they may switch hands before the next batter after notifying the umpire.